JackPriceBurns/jackathon/README.md

  - No dependencies on external services.
  - No use of existing libraries (lzh/gzip etc.).
  - All solutions must be original.
  - Please don't research existing solutions - try and come up with a unique approach.

 ## Prizes

 There will be prizes for the top 3 results, and you will be given 5 minutes to explain your algorithm to the team.

 ## Getting Started

-If you have docker and docker-compose installed, you can simply run

-`docker-compose up --build`

-This will build the container with PHP/Node/Python

-To access this simply run:

-`docker-compose exec dev sh`

-This will bring up a terminal on that container, with your working directory volume mounted for immediate code changes.

-**Alternatively, you can just install Node/PHP/Python locally.**

-All the code you need to write sites inside the relevant test.XX file and can be run accordingly.
-For example:

-`node test.js`

-or

-`python3 test.py`

-or

-`php test.php`
+Pick your preferred language, we have JavaScript, PHP and Python available to you.

+We have made you a docker image to make development faster.
+You don't need to install anything on your machine.
+Simply run these commands to run your code.

+    # JavaScript
+    docker compose run jackathon node test.js

+    # PHP
+    docker compose run jackathon php test.php

+    # Python
+    docker compose run jackathon python test.py

+Alternatively, you can run the code on your local computer if you have the language installed and you don't fancy using docker.
+This is not recommended as you may need to update your version of the language if you want to run the code on your own machine.
+We've tested that our starting scripts run on Python 3.9.7, Node 18 and PHP 8.0.18

+    # JavaScript
+    node test.js

+    # PHP
+    php test.php

+    # Python
+    python test.py